Market Overview

 Schools

-Burke leads on school quality with a 86% average pass rate (rated Excellent) compared to 60% in Portsmouth.
-Top schools in Burke include Lake Braddock Secondary School and Robinson Secondary School.
-In Portsmouth, families look to Churchland High School and I.C.
+Burke has a 86% average SOL pass rate; Portsmouth has 60% (2024 state assessment data).
+Public schools in Burke include Lake Braddock Secondary School and Robinson Secondary School; in Portsmouth, Churchland High School and I.C.
 Norcom High School.
 See Burke schools | See Portsmouth schools

 Burke